information

 Portland Commissioner Dan Ryan at City Hall

-Commissioner Ryan launched the City's Safe Rest Villages initiative—now part of City Shelter Services—which currently serves as the regional model for outdoor shelter with wraparound services in the Pacific Northwest.
+Councilor Ryan launched the City's Safe Rest Villages initiative—now part of City Shelter Services—which currently serves as the regional model for outdoor shelter with wraparound services in the Pacific Northwest.

-In his time serving his hometown, Commissioner Ryan has overseen the Portland Housing Bureau, the Bureau of Development Services (now Portland Permitting & Development), the Office of Equity & Human Rights, Portland Parks & Recreation, the Portland Children's Levy, the Office of Community & Civic Life, the Joint Office of Homeless Services, and the City Arts Program.
+In his time serving his hometown, Councilor Ryan has overseen the Portland Housing Bureau, the Bureau of Development Services (now Portland Permitting & Development), the Office of Equity & Human Rights, Portland Parks & Recreation, the Portland Children's Levy, the Office of Community & Civic Life, the Joint Office of Homeless Services, and the City Arts Program.

 Homelessness